ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_running-scripts.md

 The two most popular multiplexers are `screen` and `tmux`.
-Most computers will come with one or both of these applications installed, though you can also install them separately with a package manager like Homebrew and even conda.
+Most computers will come with one or both of these applications installed, though you can also install them separately with a package manager like Pixi or even Homebrew.
 This chapter will show you the basics of `tmux`.
 It's a little more featureful than `screen` and it fits nicely with other work patterns associated with programs like `vim`.

 :::{admonition} Using tmux with conda on macOS
 :class: caution, dropdown